tnakazato/priism/README.md

 $ source priism/bin/activate
 ```

-### Install CASA 6
+### Install CASA 6 Modular Release

-Please follow [the instruction](https://casa.nrao.edu/casadocs/casa-5.6.0/introduction/casa6-installation-and-usage) provided by CASA team.
+Please follow [the instruction](https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#Modular-Packages) provided by CASA team.
 You already have a virtual environment for PRIISM so you can use it for installation.

 ### Install PRIISM